streamnative/flink-example/README.md

 We would auto install zsh-completion and bash-completion when you use Homebrew.

-#### Linux operation system
+#### Linux operating system

-Use this command to install `pulsarctl` on the Linux operation system.
+Use this command to install `pulsarctl` on the Linux operating system.

 ```bash
 sh -c "$(curl -fsSL https://raw.githubusercontent.com/streamnative/pulsarctl/master/install.sh)"
 ```

-#### Windows operation system
+#### Windows operating system

-To install `pulsarctl` on the Windows operation system, follow these steps:
+To install `pulsarctl` on the Windows operating system, follow these steps:

 1. Download the package from [here](https://github.com/streamnative/pulsarctl/releases).
 2. Add the `pulsarctl` directory to your system PATH.